-Pakistan is the 5th largest country by population in the world.
-According to the World Bank 64% of Pakistan's population is under the age of 30.
-The country is full of natural resources, with vibrant population and myriad opportunities.
-Unfortunately, after 73 years of independence we have not capitalized our resources and population to improve businesses in our country.
+Pakistan is the 5th largest country by population and according to the World Bank, 64% of Pakistan's population is under the age of 30.
+Moreover, the country is full of natural resources, with a vibrant population and myriad opportunities.
+But unfortunately, after 73 years of independence we have not capitalized our resources and population to improve businesses in our country.
 On the other hand, our regional competitors and other countries have managed to grow very rapidly in a very short span as compared to Pakistan.
-Here our main concern is why Pakistan has not managed to improve its business environment in the presence of humongous opportunities for businesses growth.

-As the famous saying goes that data and facts speak louder than words.
-We are lacking some measures due to which businesses do not thrive in Pakistan.
-Firstly, our credit to GDP ratio is extremely low, that is only 18%, while India and Bangladesh are far better than us.
-According to an approximation they are 3 times better than us in this regard.
-Secondly, collateral-land value is locked in Pakistan, We have only 10 to 20% of land for collateral.
-Thirdly, we completely lack better bankruptcy laws.
-Moreover, our government has high credit demand from the banking sector as compared to our competitors.
-Furthermore, our investment to GDP ratio is very low.
+Dr. Nadeem started the debate with the basic statistics.
+He was on the point of view that data and facts speak louder than words.
+He backed his stance by advocating that we lack some basic measures due to which businesses do not thrive in Pakistan.

+- Firstly, our credit to GDP ratio is extremely low, that is only 18%, while India and Bangladesh are far better than us.
+According to an approximation they are 3 times better than us in this regard. - Secondly, collateral-land value is locked in Pakistan.
+We have only 10 to 20% of land for collateral. - Thirdly, we completely lack better bankruptcy laws. - Fourthly, our government has high credit demand from the banking sector as compared to our competitors. - Lastly, our investment to GDP ratio is very low.